WHAT IS FLIP STREAM?

-In 2016 the Law Society of New South Wales established the Future Committee and, in turn, the Future of Law and Innovation in the Profession (FLIP) Commission of Injury.
-In 2017 the Inquiry culminated in the Law Society's ground-breaking The Future of Law and Innovation in the Profession (FLIP) report outlining the findings and recommendations of the Inquiry.
+In 2016 the Law Society of NSW established the Future Committee and, in turn, the Future of Law and Innovation in the Profession (FLIP) Commission of Inquiry.
+In March 2017, the inquiry culminated in the Law Society’s ground-breaking FLIP Report, which discusses the future of the legal industry in the digital age.

-The report recognised that the legal profession is undergoing change at a pace never before experienced and in unforeseen ways.
-This change has major ramifications for not just the legal profession but for clients and society more generally, particularly in relation to access to justice.
+The Report recognised the legal profession is undergoing change at a pace never before experienced and in unforeseen ways.
+This change has major ramifications for not just the legal profession, but for clients and society more generally, particularly in relation to access to justice.

-In November 2017 the Law Society entered into strategic alliance with University of New South Wales (UNSW) Law to generate a stream of research to consider and respond to the issues raised by the FLIP report, such as legal technology, clients' needs and expectations, new ways of working, community needs and legal education, artificial intelligence and the practice of law and technological solutions to facilitate improved access to justice.
+In November 2017, the Law Society entered into a strategic alliance with University of New South Wales (UNSW) Law to generate a stream of research to consider and respond to the issues raised by the FLIP Report, such as legal technology, clients’ needs and expectations, new ways of working, community needs and legal education, artificial intelligence and the practice of law and technological solutions to facilitate improved access to justice.

 This dedicated research stream will also tackle some of the increasingly complex challenges presented by digital and other technological transformations and its impact on lawyers, law and the legal system.

-This strategic alliance, forged between a world-class university, UNSW, and the Law Society of NSW is a milestone of progress for both institutions and for the entire legal profession.
+This strategic alliance, forged between a world-class university, UNSW, and the Law Society is a milestone of progress for both institutions and for the entire legal profession.